EXCLUSIVE-India unlikely to resume sizable COVID-19 vaccine exports until October -sources

 "We offer the government of India our full support in their effort to bring the virus under control and stand ready to help in any way we can."

-COVAX has a deal with the Serum Institute to deliver 1.1 billion doses of either the AstraZeneca AZN.L or Novavax NVAX.O shots.
+COVAX has a deal with SII to deliver 1.1 billion doses of either the AstraZeneca or Novavax NVAX.O shots.

 The head of UNICEF on Monday asked G7 countries to donate supplies to COVAX as an emergency measure to address a severe shortfall caused by disruptions to Indian vaccine exports.